 The height you need will depend on the posts you get and if you are going all the way to the ground or not.

-If you get 8-foot posts then you can get away with a 7-foot deer fence.
-You’ll need to fold over the fence a bit when you install it because the post will got more than a foot in the ground.
-But this is OK because you can do the fold at the top and it will reinforce the fencing.
+If you get 8-foot posts then you can get away with a 7-foot deer fencing.
+You’ll need to fold over the fence a bit when you install it because the post will go more than a foot in the ground.
+This is OK because you can do the fold at the top and it will reinforce the fencing and you won’t need to add the wire to the top of the fence to prevent sagging or movement in heavy winds.

 T-posts are metal posts that are shaped like a “T” while U-posts are shaped like a “U” if you look at them from above.
 T-posts are very reusable, have limited flex, and they are rather expensive.
 U-posts are affordable, lighter, more flexible, and are sold almost everywhere.
 T-posts use strong studs where U-posts use flimsy hooks that often bend or break off.
 This might sound like T-posts are better, but the studs require special tools like a T-post wire clip and a wire clip tool, where a U-post doesn't need any special tools.

-Deer netting is a light weight grid material that can be thrown over bushes or molder around what it's protecting where deer fencing is heavier duty and meant to be used vertically along with fence posts.
+Deer netting is a light weight grid material that can be thrown over bushes or molded around what it’s protecting where deer fencing is heavier duty and meant to be used vertically along with fence posts.
+Deer netting is good for protecting single plants, like a hydrangea at the edge of your garden, where fencing protect larger areas.